Oct 18

 What You Need to Build a Six Figure Freelance Business

-When I think about my own success story, I picture the tip of an iceberg.
-What people see is a web design business passing the £100k mark in 12 months and a bunch of genuinely happy clients.
+When I think about my story as the owner of a successful web design studio, I picture the tip of an iceberg.
+What people see is a business passing the £100k mark and a bunch of happy clients.

 #1 You need a mission

 Let's get this out of the way right now: your business must exist to serve a purpose.
 Most individuals start businesses because they want more freedom and money.
-That's fine, but to reach the next level, you must stand for something greater than your own personal enrichment.
+That's fine, but to reach the next level of income and impact, you must stand for something greater than your own personal enrichment.

-So my first lesson, if you want to build a profitable and impactful business, is to develop a mission you can get behind.
+So my first lesson, if you want to sail into six figure territory, is to develop a mission you can get behind over the long term.

 #2 You need to know your clients